'Ashamed' and 'isolated': Struggling families selling possessions to survive

 He had listened to some people ''and they have all been unfailingly positive saying this is going to be okay but I am sitting there listening to them and I smell burning flesh and smoke and I turn around and my a*** is burning''.

-Tauranga Chamber of Commerce chief executive Matt Cowley said it was not necessarily a bad thing if some businesses folded as some people were not set up to run businesses.
+Tauranga Business Chamber chief executive Matt Cowley said it was not necessarily a bad thing if some businesses folded as some people were not set up to run businesses.

 ''On balance, it is probably a positive thing for the economy.''